-The following subfields exists in U-SIG and/or EHT-SIG:

-—GI+EHT-LTF Size

-—LDPC Extra Symbol Segment

-—Pre-FEC Padding Factor

-—PE Disambiguity

-—Preamble Puncturing Pattern Indication

-—Number Of EHT-LTF Symbols

 A 4 tone RU cannot be indicated by the RU allocation subfield.

 A 3 tone MRU is referred to by seven RU Allocation subfields per EHT-SIG content channel, for both EHT-SIG content channels.
 The seven RU Allocation subfields per EHT-SIG content channel are labeled from the first RU Allocation subfield to the seventh RU Allocation subfield.